Tennessee Rural Rotation Opportunities

 Tennessee Center for Health Workforce Development (TCWD) facilitates opportunities for medical residents in Tennessee to participate in rotations at a variety of rural practice sites across the state.
 Rotations are available in Community Health Centers, Rural Health Clinics, and private practice settings.
 Rotations are typically over a 4-week period, but can be adjusted to accommodate the needs of the resident or clinic.

-Tennessee medical residents in all primary care disciplines may apply, including family medicine, internal medicine, pediatrics, and obstetrics/gynecology.
+Tennessee medical residents in all primary care disciplines may apply, including family medicine, internal medicine, pediatrics, obstetrics/gynecology, and psychiatry.
 Rotations may also may be approved for certain non-primary care specialties where shortages exist in Tennessee.